NLion74/Matrix-Notifier/README.md

 # Sets the title of the message.
 Cannot be used repeatedly.
 X-Title(Case Sensitive) - Title(Case Insensitive), t(Case Insensitive)

+# Used to put emojis into the title without actually typing them out.
+# Useful if wherever you want to send emojis from doesnt support utf-8.
+# Emoji codes can be found here: https://www.webfx.com/tools/emoji-cheat-sheet/
+X-Tags(Case Sensitive) - Tags(Case Insensitive), Tag(Case Insensitive), ta(Case Insensitive)

 # Used for api authentication.
 Cannot be used repeatedly.
 X-Authorization(Case Sensitive) - Authorization(Case Insensitive), auth(Case Insensitive)